Bitcoin frenzy settles down as big players muscle into market

 But a Thomson Reuters survey this week found one in five financial institutions is considering trading cryptocurrencies in the next 12 months.
 Of those, 70 percent said they planned to start trading in the next three to six months.

-In the meantime, the price of bitcoin may be stabilizing, at least on paper.
-The futures market BTCc1 shows bitcoin staying nearly flat - between $8,900 and $9,050 - until September.
+In the meantime, the price of bitcoin may be stabilising, at least on paper.
+The futures market shows bitcoin staying nearly flat - between $8,900 and $9,050 - until September.

 Gatecoin’s Menant, however, is considerably more bullish.
 He reckons the currency might end the year above $100,000, but acknowledges that’s a gamble.